 Employee termination procedure for small businesses

 For smaller businesses, specifically those with fewer than 15 employees, you are given a little more breathing room by way of the Small Business Fair Dismissal Code.
-But, you still need to be cautious around the employee termination procedure.
+But you still need to be cautious around the employee termination process.